shanu516516/user-guide/docs/wallet.md

    - To create a new account, select **"Create new account"** from the dropdown menu
      ![Create New Account](/images/wallet/create-new-account.png)
-     This will create a new account with default tag.
+     This will create a new dark account with default tag.
    - For custom tags and subaccount management, see the [Create Subaccounts](#create-subaccounts) section

 3. Enter the amount to transfer.